andrews05/ResForge/README.txt

 		@abstract
 		@author
 		@created
-		@updated		[reverse chronological, i.e. most recent at the top] ...
+		@updated		[significant changes that other developers should be aware of; ordered reverse chronological, i.e. most recent at the top]
+		 ...
 		@pending		[higher priority TODO items should be above lower priority ones] ...